UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 </choice>

 **Question 2**
-If a `csv` file was opened in a plain text editor, what character would be separating the values of each variable?
+If a `csv` file was opened in a plain text editor, what character would be separating the values of each column?

 <choice id="2">
 <opt text='<code> : </code>'>